aadm/aadm.github.io/content/2012-07-31-panasonic-gf1-late-review.md

 > There are eleven (!) buttons and one controller on the back of the GF1 (...)
 And the rear dial is (...) two controllers because it has a “switch” built into the dial.
 All this extra work really didn’t make the GF1 “better” than the LX3 for controllability. (...)
 One thing that’s starting to bug me are the use of dedicated ISO, WB, and other buttons (arrayed in a circle and doubling as up/down/left/right buttons) plus the Quick Menu function.
 The Quick Menu function is good enough that a dedicated button isn’t really saving me much time and effort.

 So even though one of the key selling points of DSLRs is to have lots of buttons and knobs so you don't have to use menus (inherently slower), Thom finds that the GF1 has too many of them.
 I know what I would rather have these many buttons than a Quick Menu function.
-At first it may be confusing but if you use one camera you quickly learn to control it (while if you jump from one camera to another like many of these serial reviewers well I understand you could forget which is which).
+At first it may be confusing but if you use one camera you quickly learn to control it (while if you jump from one camera to another like many of these serial reviewers, I can see you could easily forget which is which).
 Immediacy is the key, especially with this type of camera.

 <figure>
 <a href="https://www.flickr.com/photos/aadm/7693544200" title="2010-12-18_1010333"><img src="https://farm8.staticflickr.com/7253/7693544200_427c6206b7_h.jpg" width="800" height="600"></a>